History of TLSN as of 04/11/2025 and Grants issued

 The inspiration for the TLSN (Texas Legacy Support Network) mission was inspired by LSG (Legacy Support Group).
 LSG assisted:

-2) One Horn recovers from hurricane damage.
+2) One Horn recover from hurricane damage.

 4) Three teammates defray significant medical expenses not covered by insurance: and